mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 In Dr. Edmondson's original presentation, she titled the right column with "easy", but I think a better word might be "natural" or "instinctual".

+**Avoidant behaviors are natural in response to an environment perceived as dangerous.**
-**It's natural to avoid the negative emotions associated with looking ignorant, incompetent, intrusive, or negative.** Those choices can have **negative impacts** on our work and on people we care about.
+Those behaviors can have **negative impacts** on our work and on people we care about.
 :::